pfren1998/SELINA/docs/source/prepare.md

 ### Preprocess of query data

 In addition to the training data, you also need to preprocess the query data.
-This step is to normalize, match the assembly version with the pretrained model, perform dimension reduction for your data.
+This step is to normalize, match the assembly version with the reference data, perform dimension reduction for your data.
 We support 3 formats of input: `plain`,`h5` and `mtx`.
 The plain format is a gene by cell matrix.
 The full list of preprocessing commands is shown as below:

 ```
 usage: selina preprocess [-h] [--format {h5,mtx,plain}] [--matrix MATRIX]